 They also offer a ride called Global Village which is very similar to It’s a Small World at Disney theme parks.
 How they portray America is pretty funny.
 Football players, cheerleaders, and cowboys.
 They also included the North Pole and the moon!

 There are animals galore inside Everland including Friendly Monkey Valley, Wild Babies, and indoor animal zoo, Lost Valley, and Safari World.
 Friendly Monkey Valley is exactly what it sounds like, friendly monkeys everywhere.
 Wild Babies is tons of different baby animals.
 The indoor zoo includes birds that land on you, goats, dogs, penguins, and much more.
 The Lost Valley is a tour bus that takes you through what looks like an African Safari and the animals walk right up to your windows.
 The bus turns into a boat and goes through a river.
 Safari World is very similar but your bus doesn’t turn into a boat.
 Both Lost Valley and Safari World are worth the long lines.

 There’s also a European village where you can go buy brats and beer!
 The beer is affordable at only $3.50 for a draft beer!
 This is pretty amazing and a great place to warm up in the winter time under one of many heat lamps.
 During certain hours there are also live band performances to entertain you as you enjoy a sausage or rotisserie chicken.

-During different times of the year they also have different events.
+During different times of the year, they also have different events.
 During Halloween or fall time they have a zombie theme with a haunted maze.
-Winter they have sledding and tubing.
-Summer time they have outdoor movies that play at night.
+During winter they have sledding and tubing.
+During summer time they have outdoor movies that play at night.
 There is always something going on!
 Make sure you check the times and dates of shows at one of the tourist help centers.